BlackGoku36/armory-tutorials/docs/Getting_Started/Pitfalls_Misconception.md

 **-> I made changes to my game.
 Why don’t they show up when I start the game?**

 Armory caches builds of the game.
-Sometimes you need to clean this cache, click `Clean` button next to `Play` button under `Scene Tab` in `Armory Player`, and you are good to go!
+Sometimes you need to clean this cache, click `Clean` button next to `Play` button under `Render Tab` in `Armory Player`, or if you don't want to clean build everytime, you can entirely disable it by `Render Tab - Armory Project - Flags` and unselect `Cache Build`.

 **-> My mesh look all weird, how do I fix this?**